zoearen/dig245-view-source/README.md

+## Introduction

 <details>
 <summary>Learning Objectives</summary>

 Students who complete this assignment will be able to:

 - Recall the main structural tags required for HTML documents
 - Describe how to access and use Chrome Dev Tools for web development
 - Compare reasons for using `<style>`, `<link>`, and `<script>` tags
 - Code a web page using HTML, CSS, and Javascript

 </details>

 <details>
 <summary>Preparation</summary>